DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### **T**

 *Tablet Computer*

-A tablet computer is compact portable computer that makes use of a Touchscreen instead of a keyboard for typing and running appklications.
+A tablet computer is compact portable computer that makes use of a Touchscreen instead of a keyboard for typing and running applications.
 Apple's iPad is a typical example of a tablet computer.

 *Tag*
 Tags are small alpha-numeric indicators around a word or part of text to define the role and/or function of that text.
 It is an essential tool in XML and HTML.